 When the weather finally starts to warm up and spring is in the air, it's the perfect time to make some yummy springtime goodies!
 This Cadbury mini eggs cake recipe is so buttery and fluffy, and full of those yummy Cadbury mini eggs we all love!

-This cake is fantastic as an Easter dessert, or just as a celebration cake for any day -- it would make a great birthday cake!
+Like my Carrot Pound Cake, this cake is fantastic as an Easter dessert, or just as a celebration cake for any day -- it would make a great birthday cake!
 Anytime you want to enjoy the yummy sweetness of Cadbury mini eggs.